shapeoko/Docs/content/electronics.md

 ![image of required components](tPictures/so_e_steppermotors_ar_4.jpg)

 Please note the gShield takes two different sizes of screwdriver.
-1/8" for the screws in the blue power connector(2 screws, may be green), 3/32" for the screws in the green stepper motor connectors (4 screws).
+1/8" for the screws in the power connector (2 screws, may be blue or green), 3/32" for the screws in the stepper motor connectors (4 screws, should be green).

-The green stepper motor connectors should be unscrewed so as to open them up as the right-most connector is below.
+The stepper motor connectors should be unscrewed so as to open them up as the right-most connector is below.

 ![Open connector on gShield](tPictures/so_e_arduino_open_4.jpg)

 Carefully connect the grey wires from the stepper motors (be gentle since you do not want to crack the circuit boards or dislodge any components).
-Note that each green block represents one axis.
+Note that each such block represents one axis.
 Be certain to connect the dual-motor Y-Axis to the correct block.

 Once completed, all wires will be connected and none will be loose.
-It is important that the wires be connected securely since the various parts will be in motion, and applying power to a stepper driver which is not connected to a motor may damage the driver.
+It is important that the wires be connected securely since the various parts will be in motion, and applying power to a stepper driver which is not connected to a motor may damage the gShield (or the stepper driver if using a shield which uses discrete stepper drivers).

 Examine the connections once you are done for possible shorts and remake any connections which do not seem safe and secure.
 If you have a multimeter you may wish to test the connections for continuity.